 During your Veterinary Tech degree training in Sioux Falls, South Dakota, you will learn how to aid veterinarians in the evaluation and treatment of large and small animals.
 Your coursework also helps you:

-Chart a different path: You could use your STI training to assist biomedical researchers or other scientists.
+Chart a different path: You could use your STC training to assist biomedical researchers or other scientists.

 Strengthen your best qualities: As a top Veterinary Technician from Southeast Tech, you will be detail-oriented, compassionate and an excellent communicator.